nsakjinh-ui/skills-secure-code-game/README.md

 1. To create a codespace, click the **Code** drop down button in the upper-right of your repository navigation bar.
 1. Click **Create codespace on main**.
 1. After creating a codespace, relax and wait for VS Code extensions and background installations to complete.
 This should take less than three minutes.
-1. At this point, you can get started with Season 1, 2, or 3, by navigating on the respective folders and reading the `README.md` file.
+1. At this point, you can get started with Season 1(Levels 1, 2, 3, 4, 5), by navigating on the respective folders and reading the `README.md` file.
 1. Once you click on individual levels, a banner might appear on the bottom right asking you if you want to create a virtual environment.
 Dismiss this notification as you _don't_ need to create a virtual environment.

 Optional: We recommend these free-of-charge additional extensions, but we haven't pre-installed them for you: